guidance-ai/guidance/README.md

 ## Chat dialog (<a href="https://github.com/microsoft/guidance/blob/main/notebooks/chat.ipynb">notebook</a>)

 Guidance supports API based chat models like GPT-4, as well as open chat models like Vicuna through a unified API based on role tags (e.g. `{{#system}}...{{/system}}`).
-This allows interactive dialog development that combines rich templating and logical control with modern chat roles.
+This allows interactive dialog development that combines rich templating and logical control with modern chat models.

 ```python
 # connect to a chat model like GPT-4 or Vicuna